February 2022 (PDF)

 Scoring data comes directly from the results of the club games in which you play.

 This information is mainly stored in digital form on computers.
 We use Pianola as our data processor for this purpose.
-Any information that is stored remotely is stored in compliance with the GDPR (General Data Protection Regulation).
+Any information that is stored remotely is stored in compliance with the Data Protection Act 2018 (DPA).

-Under the GDPR we do not have a statutory requirement to have a Data Protection Officer.
+Under the DPA we do not have a statutory requirement to have a Data Protection Officer.

-The DPO will also monitor compliance with the GDPR and other data protection laws.
+The DPO will also monitor compliance with the DPA and other data protection laws.

 Members of the committee of Berwick-upon-Tweed Bridge Club have access to members’ data in order for them to carry out their legitimate tasks for the club.
 Tournament directors have limited access to members’ data for them to carry out their legitimate role when directing events.